Frequently Asked Questions

 What can I expect at my first appointment?

-When you schedule an appointment with us, you will be asked a few questions over the phone.
-On the day of your appointment, we ask that you arrive 10 minutes early to fill out a brief case history.
-Your audiologist will go over this with you.
+When you schedule an appointment for a hearing test with us, you will need a referral from your primary care physician (if you want us to bill your insurance).
+We will call once we have the referral to schedule your appointment.
+During your first appointment with us, the audiologist will inquire about your case history.
 After your diagnostic hearing evaluation (which is easy and painless!) we will go over your results in detail.
 We encourage you to bring someone with you to your appointment!
 If hearing aids are an option for you, we will talk about style, technology, price and realistic expectations.

 We can test hearing and identify hearing loss in children of any age.
 This includes newborn and infant hearing screening using otoacoustic emission testing, visual reinforcement audiometry, and play audiometry.